codiscovery/readme_header/README.md

 ### 0.0.5

 - [ ] Caching
-  - [ ] Generate hash from parameters
+  - [x] Generate hash from parameters
   - [ ] Save image name as hash (so it will reload it from cache)
+- [ ] Create TS type for config params
 - [ ] Auto layout center text including icon

 ### 0.0.4